-The lock-top damper essentially puts a cap on top of the chimney while the Lyemance damper seals the chimney shut like a door.
-Both dampers are operated by the homeowner from within the fireplace and are only available through chimney and hearth professionals.
+A Lock-Top damper essentially serves as a cap for the chimney’s top, while a Lyemance damper seals the chimney shut like a door.
+Both dampers are operated by the homeowner at the fireplace and are only available through chimney and hearth professionals.
 These specialists can ensure proper sizing and installation, thereby ensuring the life and safety of the equipment.

-The installation of an energy saving top seal damper / fireplace damper can save a household hundreds of dollars each year.
-It’s money in the bank for our customers!
+The installation of an energy-saving top seal damper can save a household hundreds of dollars each year.
+That’s money in the bank for our customers!

-In addition to the energy savings, these dampers can also protect a chimney from the elements.
-Damage caused by water from rain and snow can destroy a chimney over time.
-Water can deteriorate the bricks and mortar joints as well as inflict damage to the firebox.
-Energy saving dampers mitigate the weather risk.
-They can also prevent odors from entering the home, and help create a barrier to keep raccoons, squirrels, birds and rodents from building nests within the chimney.
+In addition to the energy savings, a damper benefits you by protecting your chimney from the elements.
+The corrosive effects of water from rain and snow can destroy a chimney over time; deterioration happens to the bricks and the mortar joints, as well as the firebox.
+But energy-saving dampers mitigate the weather risk.
+They can also prevent odors from entering the home, and they serve as a barrier to keep raccoons, squirrels, birds, and other creatures from residing within the chimney.